Bojangles (restaurant)

-Bojangles OpCo, LLC., doing business as Bojangles (known as Bojangles' Famous Chicken 'n Biscuits until 2020), is an American regional chain of fast food restaurants that specializes in cajun-seasoned fried chicken and buttermilk biscuits that primarily serves the Southeastern United States.
-The company was founded in Charlotte, North Carolina, in 1977 by Jack Fulk and Richard Thomas.
+Bojangles OpCo, LLC., doing business as Bojangles (known as Bojangles' Famous Chicken 'n Biscuits until 2020), is an American regional chain of fast food restaurants that specializes in Cajun-seasoned fried chicken and buttermilk biscuits and primarily serves the Southeastern United States.
+The company was founded in Charlotte, North Carolina in 1977 by Jack Fulk and Richard Thomas.

-At various times, Bojangles has had franchised restaurants in Grand Cayman Island, Jamaica, Honduras, Mexico, Ireland and China.
-As of 2025, restaurants are in 15 U.S. states (Alabama, Arkansas, Florida, Georgia, Illinois, Louisiana, Kentucky, Maryland, Mississippi, North Carolina, Pennsylvania, South Carolina, Tennessee, Virginia and West Virginia) with planned expansions into New Jersey, Ohio, and Texas.
+Bojangles has locations in Honduras and previously franchised restaurants in Grand Cayman Island, Jamaica, Mexico and China.
+As of 2025, restaurants are in 18 U.S. states (Alabama, Arkansas, Colorado, Florida, Georgia, Illinois, Kentucky, Louisiana, Mississippi, Maryland, Nevada, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and West Virginia) with planned expansions into Arizona, California, Kansas, Missouri, New York and Oklahoma.
 Its home state of North Carolina has the largest number of locations.

 History

-The first Bojangles location opened in 1977 in Charlotte.
+Bojangles was founded on July 6, 1977 in Charlotte.
 In the following year, the first franchised restaurant began operations.

 Jack Fulk sold the Bojangles concept to the now-defunct Horn & Hardart Company of New York in 1981.

+During Horn and Hardart's ownership, the chain grew rapidly and expanded to 335 restaurants including 100 in Florida.
+Part of this growth was fueled by acquisitions including Judy Judy Judy's in 1982 and the Florida-based Biskits chain in 1984.

 Bojangles received fame in 1989 because its restaurants remained open when Hurricane Hugo struck the Carolinas when most other fast-food restaurants had closed.

-During Horn and Hardart's ownership, the chain grew rapidly and expanded to 335 restaurants including 100 in Florida.
-Part of this growth was fueled by acquisitions including the Florida-based Biscuits chain.

 In 1990, Horn and Hardart sold most of its interest to Sienna Partners and Interwest Partners.
 The company was then headed by the former KFC executive, Dick Campbell.
 In 1994, the company attempted a public offering.
 Campbell was subsequently replaced by CEO Jim Peterson.
 The company was sold to a group of investors headed by the former Wendy's executive Joe Drury and financed by FMAC in 1998.

 Bojangles expanded throughout the 1990s and 2000s, with the 300th location opened in 2003.
 The restaurant started its first college campus location on the grounds of Central Piedmont Community College in 2005.
 The company also purchased naming rights to the original Charlotte Coliseum on Independence Boulevard in Charlotte.

 Bojangles was purchased again in 2007 by Falfurrias Capital Partners, a private equity firm.
 The first airport location was opened in 2008 at the Charlotte Douglas International Airport.
 In August 2011, Falfurrias sold Bojangles to Boston-based Advent International, another private equity firm, after a competitive bidding process with other investors.

-In 2012, Bojangles' began sponsoring the NASCAR race Bojangles' Southern 500, and opened another college campus restaurant at UNC Greensboro.
+In 2012, Bojangles began sponsoring the NASCAR race Bojangles' Southern 500, and opened another college campus restaurant at UNC Greensboro.

 The company's 600th restaurant opened on July 8, 2014, on Galleria Road in Charlotte with Charlotte mayor Dan Clodfelter cutting the celebratory ribbon.